The sun may be strong. Stay hydrated, use high-SPF sunscreen, and wear a hat. Organize things to do outside for cooler times of day.

 Gaborone spreads out.
 While some areas are walkable, do not assume you can walk everywhere.
 Plan your transport or prepare for longer walks.

 Many local businesses, smaller shops, markets, and taxis prefer or need cash.
-Always have smaller denominations of Pula readily available.
+Always possess smaller denominations of Pula readily available.

 Batswana place high value on greetings.
 Always greet locals (e.g., "Dumela") before seeking assistance or engaging in conversation.

-While generally treated, in case you have a sensitive stomach, stick to bottled or filtered water, especially upon arrival.
+While typically treated, if you have a sensitive stomach, stick to bottled or filtered water, especially upon arrival.

 This word means "rain" in Setswana and is also the name of the currency.
 It symbolizes prosperity and is applied as a common greeting or cheer.